kleene-project/docs/get-started/02_our_app.md

         6  10.13.37.1                                    /zroot/kleene/container/d23e37375ffd
    ```
    This also shows the ip address of the container that is needed for accessing the web application.
+   Note that the IP is shown because the container uses the `ipnet` network driver.

 3. After a few seconds, open your web browser to [http://10.13.37.1:3000](http://10.13.37.1:3000){:target="_blank" rel="noopener" class="_"}.
    If you are not running the container locally you might need to access the app at another location or use a port forward etc.